 Consider professional data recovery services if:

-- The drive is not detected at all in Disk Utility
+- The drive is not detected at all in Disk Utility or System Information

 In these cases, continued attempts may worsen data loss.
+It is safer to stop powering on the drive and seek professional assistance.

-How to Prevent from Becoming Unmountable
+How to Prevent a Drive from Becoming Unmountable

 - Always eject external drives safely before unplugging